• Home

 • Preheat your oven to 375 degrees Fahrenheit.
 Grease a jumbo 6 cup muffin tin with vegetable oil, in the wells and on the top.

-• In a medium bowl, mix the cornstarch and water until it is thin and watery.
+• In a medium bowl, mix the 2 rounded tablespoons of cornstarch (26 grams) with 3 tablespoons water until it is thin and watery.
 It will be thick and tacky at first.
-Then pour in the milk of choice, vegetable oil and the vanilla.
-Whisk to combine.

 • Using a whisk, slowly mix the liquid ingredients into the dry until just combined.
 If it gets too thick, switch to a spatula.